-The following courses are prerequisite for ST 6301 Interpretation of the Christian Message I and for MT 6303 Moral Theology: two of the four required terms of basic studies in Bible, the two terms of HX 6305, 6306 The Christian Heritage and ST 6300 Introduction to Theology.
+The following courses are prerequisite for ST 6301 Interpretation of the Christian Message I: two of the four required terms of basic studies in Bible, the two terms of HX 6305, 6306 The Christian Heritage and ST 6300 Introduction to Theology.
+For MT 6303 Moral Theology, the prerequisites are ST 6300 Introduction to Theology, one Bible course, and HX 6305 or 6306.
 A minimum of one term of basic studies in New Testament must be taken either prior to or concurrently with ST 6301.
 Enrollment in ST 6302 presupposes satisfactory completion of ST 6301.